A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 You can see where all this might lead.

 This is a point of strategy that many libertarians seem to overlook in their efforts to appear respectable by never seriously considering (in public, at least) the idea of a global conspiracy.
-(To his credit, Woods did have Whitney Webb on his show to discuss Jeffrey Epstein’s exploits [see TWS episode 2247].)
-I suspect, however, that learning about an international conspiracy and pondering such questions that naturally arise might cause some people to reexamine their cherished assumptions about the state.
+(Note: To his credit, Woods did have Whitney Webb on his show to discuss Jeffrey Epstein’s exploits [see TWS episode 2247].)
+I suspect, however, that learning about an international conspiracy might cause some people to reexamine their cherished assumptions about the state.
 It might even cause people to open their minds to libertarianism.
 In many cases, a great shock to the system is required to get people to rethink their ideology and thus clear the way for new ideas.

 Take Michael Rectenwald, for instance.
 It came as a great shock to Rectenwald when he was persecuted for the thought-crime of dissenting from the “woke” narrative that had come to possess his former friends and colleagues.
-It was this shock of suddenly becoming an outcast on campus that prepared him to rethink everything he thought he knew.
-Eventually, it caused him to abandon his neo-Marxism entirely and embrace libertarian ideas.
+It was the shock of suddenly becoming an outcast on campus that prepared Rectenwald to rethink everything he thought he knew.
+It ultimately caused him to abandon his neo-Marxist ideology and embrace libertarian ideas.

 To be clear, I do not believe there is a single, monolithic power center located in the WEF.
 I believe that what Carrol Quigley calls “the network” comprises factions and rivalries between morally compromised, back-stabbing control freaks.
 There is definitely infighting among the globalists, Old Money versus New Money, Yankees versus Cowboys (in America), etc. This internecine feuding undoubtedly slows the “progressive” march toward world government.